 For something a little different, the festival will also feature some unique beers brewed with water from the Pacific Ocean.
 Through a collaboration with Seqwater, 13 breweries have crafted specialty beers using desalinated water.
 In keeping with the sustainability them, all tickets will also include a beer tasting cup—cheers to that.

-Jump over to the website to find out more and get your tickets—early birds can nab them for $10 instead of $20 at the door on the day.
+Jump over to the website to find out more and get your tickets—you can nab them for $10 using the code URBAN10.

 Where: Brisbane Showgrounds